Hiteswar Saikia: Projects

 During the Ministry of Keshab Chandra Gogoi, Saikia was in charge of the Education portfolio.
 He introduced far reaching changes in Assam's field of education.
 First he created a separate 'Directorate for Elementary Education'.
-Secondly, he introduced the idea of what is termed ‘provincialization of high schools’.
-In the wake of provincialisation, about 2,500 privately run government-aided high schools came under the direct administration of the government, benefitting both students and teachers financially.
+Secondly, he introduced the idea of what is termed 'provincialization of high schools'.
+In the wake of provincialization, about 2,500 privately run government-aided high schools came under the direct administration of the government, benefitting both students and teachers financially.
 He made liberal grants available towards the appointment of many teachers in language subjects.

 He also made far-reaching changes towards raising the status of police officers and of ordinary constables.
 He revamped the department, ridding it of the hangovers of the British regime, transforming it into a battalion of uniformed persons who are sentinels of law.
-He established the Forensic Laboratory at Guwahati, the capital of Assam and set up the ‘single digit fingerprint bureau’.
+He established the Forensic Laboratory at Guwahati, the capital of Assam and set up the 'single digit fingerprint bureau'.
 He turned his attention toward bifurcating the Criminal Intelligence Department and creating a Special Branch of it to be run independently.
-He then improved the functioning of the ‘Assam Police Radio Organization’ by modernising its equipment.
+He then improved the functioning of the 'Assam Police Radio Organization' by modernising its equipment.
 Finally, he established a separate training centre for the armed police.
 But soon some cracks developed in the alliance.

 The Assam movement that demanded the expulsion of all foreigners—whose number had been estimated to be several lakhs—gained momentum and the AASU was on the forefront of the movement.
 When Saikia came back from Mizoram to play his role in Assam politics, he was picked up as the President of the APCC (I) by Rajiv Gandhi.
-He meant sending the opposite team of Asom Gana Parishad, which entered into the phase of tail enders’ game.
+He meant sending the opposite team of Asom Gana Parishad, which entered into the phase of tail enders' game.
 The 1991 general election was the greatest challenge for Saikia's life.

 He did everything with concentration on details in respect of every single constituency.
 From the very first Saikia was sure of annexing the biggest chunk by dint of his holding the winning tricks in his hand.
 When he got scent of the fact that the main contending party of Congress (I), that is, the AGP would be receiving neither covert nor overt support it expected of the ULFA.

 Saikia was doubly sure of the victory of Congress (I).
 He waited to disclose the anticipation of a resounding victory till the arrival of Rajiv Gandhi who was to visit Assam for releasing the Congress(I) election manifesto.
 Rajiv Gandhi was fully convinced with the strategies of Saikia and gave him all the responsibility of electioneering in the entire State.